The Best Password Managers of 2025

 Honorable Mentions

-While the top five contenders on our list check pretty much every box for us, there are two more password managers we think are worth mentioning.
+While our top contenders check pretty much every box for us, there are two more password managers we think are worth mentioning.

 Bitwarden